afzal-p/Walmart-Purchase-Script/README.md

-Working as of January 2020 ; first edit info and driver path in script.py
+Working as of January 2020

+first edit info, product url, and driver path in script.py

+command: 'python3 run.py'